lcorr8/wtm-js-crashcourse-project-A/README.md

 - can be sent to an inbox (job seeker, employer)

-# complex interactions from week 5
+# Complex interactions from week 5
 Application utilizes axios.
 Sample requests can also be found in index.js below the given routes.
 To run the interactions you can copy paste the axios requests in your browser's console.

 NOTE: please ensure you have created a few db entries if you are for example querying for a job with a given zipcode.